 Assets held for sale and discontinued operations

-Non-current assets and assets forming part of significant activities that are held for sale, together with the associated liabilities, are presented separately in the balance sheet.
+Fixed assets held for sale and assets held for sale relating to key operations, as well as the liabilities that can be attributed to these assets, are recognised separately on the balance sheet.
 Assets are designated as being held for sale if Alliander has committed itself to the sale of the asset involved, if the sales process has started and if the sale is expected to occur within one year of the asset being classified as held for sale.
 These assets are no longer depreciated, but are recognised at fair value less costs to sell if this amount is lower than the carrying amount.
-If the sale has not taken place within one year, the asset and associated liabilities are no longer presented separately in the balance sheet unless the failure to meet the one-year time limit is due to events or circumstances beyond Alliander's control and Alliander still intends to sell the asset in question.
+If the sale has not taken place within one year, the asset and associated liabilities are no longer presented separately in the balance sheet unless the failure to meet the one-year time limit is due to events or circumstances beyond Alliander’s control and Alliander still intends to sell the asset in question.